solarwinds/appoptics-apm-node/CONTRIBUTING.md

 2. `cd appoptics` - change to the appoptics directory
 3. `npm install` - to install the package and dependencies
 4. `source env.sh docker` - to setup the java-collector (beta note: the "docker" arg needs to be updated)
+5. `source env.sh add-bin` - to add the node_module executables to the path
-5. run tests using `npm test` or `./node_modules/gulp/bin/gulp.js test[:unit|probes|probe:${module}]`
+5. run tests using `npm test` or `gulp.js test[:unit|probes|probe:${module}]`

-For testing, a mock reporter that listens on UDP port 7832 is used.
+For testing, a mock reporter that listens on UDP port 7832 is used (hardcoded in `test/helper.js`).
+The mock reporter intercepts UDP messages and checks them for correctness.
 When you source `env.sh` it will set environment variables appropriately.
 It does require that `AO_TOKEN_STG` exists in your environment.
 That is the service key that is used for access.
 If using the java-collector or scribe-collector the key can be fake, like `f08da708-7f1c-4935-ae2e-122caf1ebe31`.
-If accessing a production environment it must be a valid key.
+If accessing a production or staging environment it must be a valid key.

 It is possible to use non-production versions of the `appoptics-bindings` package when developing.
 There are many different ways to do so ranging from npm's `link` command, manually copying files, and many options embedded in the npm `postinstall` script, `install-appoptics-bindings.js`.
 The primary documentation for this advanced feature is the code.

-The tests are done using a mock UDP server that receives the messages from the agent.
-This allows the test code to intercept the messages and check them for correctness.
-It is hardwired, in `test/helper.js`, to use port 7832.
-This requires that these environment variables must be set:
-- APPOPTICS\_REPORTER=udp
-- APPOPTICS\_REPORTER_UDP=localhost:7832

 ### Running the support matrix test suite

-(beta note: this is not yet functional)
+(beta note: this is method is lightly tested as most testing is done using `testeachversion` directly in ec2 instances.)

 The support matrix test suite runs the tests for a given module against every supported version of that module, down to patch releases.
 Note that this can